tchacknight/tchacknight-site/README.md

 * Google Chrome
 * Safari 6+

-The site is reponsive and should behave as such in all supported browsers.
+The site is responsive and should behave as such in all supported browsers.